I need financial assistance

 The United Way of Southeastern Idaho is not legally set up to provide direct financial assistance to individuals, but we work with many community partners that do.
 The best way to find available resources in your area is by calling our 2-1-1 help number.
 It's a 3-digit number like 9-1-1, but for access to health and human services.
 Calling 2-1-1 will get you a trained resource and referral specialist, who will know what services are available in your area.
 Sometimes the 2-1-1 line can be a problem from a cell phone, or may not yet be available in your immediate area.
 If you can't get through on 2-1-1, you can go to www.211.org and type in your zip code.
 It will provide an alternate number where one is available.If you have trouble, you can call our office at 232-1389 and we may be able to point you in the right direction.

-If you want to create and run your own United Way campaign, please contact our Campaign Manager, Joan Hansen, at 232-1389 or via email at firstname.lastname@example.org.
-She is available to answer your questions and guide you in the best fit for your individual workplace campaign.
-You can also contact Joan if your business would like to be a Corporate Cornerstone Sponsor (these extremely generous companies cover our overhead costs so donor dollars can go direct to program) or sponsor our annual events.
+If you want to create and run your own United Way campaign, please contact us at 232-1389 or via email at firstname.lastname@example.org.
+We are available to answer your questions and guide you in the best fit for your individual workplace campaign.
+You can also contact us if your business would like to be a Corporate Cornerstone Sponsor (these extremely generous companies cover our overhead costs so individuals' donor dollars can go direct to program) or sponsor our annual events.

 What does United Way do?